 Rather than harsh self-criticism, a healthier response is to treat yourself with compassion and understanding.
 According to psychologist Kristin Neff, this “self-compassion” has three main components: mindfulness, a feeling of common humanity, and self-kindness.
 This exercise asks you to write a letter to yourself expressing compassion for an aspect of yourself that you don’t like.
 Research suggests that people who respond with compassion to their own flaws and setbacks—rather than beating themselves up—experience greater physical and mental health.

-15 minutes.
-Try to do this practice once per week, or at least once per month.
+5–15 minutes per day.
+Try to do this practice daily for a week to start.
+Later, you might try it once per week, or at least once per month—whatever works best for you.

-First, identify something about yourself that makes you feel ashamed, insecure, or not good enough.
+First, think of something about yourself that makes you feel mildly ashamed, insecure, or not good enough.
 It could be something related to your personality, behavior, abilities, relationships, or any other part of your life.

 Shapira, L. B., & Mongrain, M. (2010).
 The benefits of self-compassion and optimism exercises for individuals vulnerable to depression.
 Journal of Positive Psychology, 5, 377-389.

-Participants who wrote a self-compassionate letter every day for a week reported lower symptoms of depression and greater happiness three months later than they had beforehand; they also seemed happier and less depressed three months later than participants who had written about an early memory every day for a week.
+Canadians (mostly Caucasian) who wrote a Self-Compassionate Letter every day for a week reported lower symptoms of depression and greater happiness three months later than beforehand; they also seemed happier and less depressed three months later than participants who had written about an early memory every day for a week.
 Their increase in happiness persisted six months later.

 Neff, K. D., & Germer, C. K. (2013).
 A pilot study and randomized controlled trial of the mindful self-compassion program.
 Journal of Clinical Psychology, 69(1), 28-44.

-Participants in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the self-compassionate letter, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning.
-Their self-compassion at the end of the eight weeks was also greater than that of a comparison group that didn’t participate in the program.
+A group of mostly female and Caucasian Americans in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the Self-Compassionate Letter, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning.
+Their self-compassion at the end of the eight weeks was also greater than that of a comparison group who didn’t participate in the program.
 The MSC participants also reported greater mindfulness and life satisfaction, and lower depression, anxiety, and stress, than the comparison group.

 Breines, J. G., & Chen, S. (2012).
 Self-compassion increases self-improvement motivation.
 Personality and Social Psychology Bulletin, 18(9), 1133-1143.